Dark hyperCharge Symmetry: anomaly cancellation for gauge symmetry

 \item \underline{\bf{Gauged $\mathbf{U(1)_L}$}}: It is another accidental global $U(1)$ symmetry of SM.
 Charges of SM fermions under this symmetry are given as

-In this case, only Eq.\eqref{ano1} and Eq.\eqref{ano4} are anomaly-free; all other equations induce anomalies.
+In this case, only Eqs.\eqref{ano1} and Eq.\eqref{ano4} are anomaly-free; all other equations induce anomalies.
 Anomalies of the last two equations can be canceled by adding SM singlet three vectors like right-handed fermions with $U(1)_{X}$ charge $X_{f^{i}}=-X$.
-Additionally, to cancel anomalies introduced by Eq.(\ref{ano2}-\ref{ano3}) we need BSM fermions that are non-trivially charged under $SU(2)_{L}$ and hypercharge \cite{Rahul:2024N}.
+Additionally, to cancel anomalies introduced by Eq.(\ref{ano2}-\ref{ano3}) we need BSM fermions that are nontrivially charged under $SU(2)_{L}$ and hypercharge \cite{Rahul:2024N}.

 \end{itemize}